NoriSte/reactjsday-2019-testing-course/book/jest-101/mock-modules.md

-# mock modules
+# Mocking a module

-Jest can intercept requires and imports before they are resolved and change the modules with a custom implementation this allow us to test scenarios that would otherwhise be impossible to test or very difficult
+Jest can intercept `require` and `import` before they are resolved and change the modules with a custom implementation.
+This allows us to test scenarios that would otherwhise be impossible to test or very difficult

 ```js
 // users.js